jentery/engl230v3/index.md

 *Tuesday, November 22nd*

 * Play or watch Extremely Ok's [*Celeste*](http://www.celestegame.com/).
 Complete the worksheet for it (see Brightspace attachment) and ensure the audio is enabled.
 You don't need to play it to completion (it takes 8-20 hours).
-CW: anxiety attacks (including a struggle to breathe); repeated death of player character; references to alcoholism; death of a parent figure; themes related to mental health and transphobia
+CW: anxiety attacks (including a struggle to breathe); repeated death of player character; references to alcoholism; death of a parent figure; themes related to mental health
 * Expect a lecture on interface terminology (such as menus, options, navigation, and HUD) and ways of interpreting interfaces (both diegetic and non-diegetic) in fiction.

 *Wednesday, November 23rd*